-Several types of emergency exercises on international, bilateral and local level help to improve the emergency preparedness system and keep the emergency personnel trained.
+Several types of emergency exercises on international, bilateral, national and local level help to improve the emergency preparedness system and keep the emergency personnel trained.
 A specific goal for the next exercises is to test the new emergency plans.
+In 2012 an Austrian-wide exercise (INTREX 2012) was performed.
+The exercise scenario assumed a Fukushima-like severe NPP accident in a neighbouring country.
+Main parts of the new emergency plans were tested in these 3 days exercise.
+Specific weak points were identified and measures for improving the emergency management system in Austria are under implementation.